-C.5 PRACTICAL SECURITY ASSESSMENTS
+PRACTICAL SECURITY ASSESSMENTS

 Examining the current infrastructure and practices of an existing organization is one of the best ways of developing skills in assessing its security posture.
-The instructor's supplement contains a list of such activities.
-Students, working either individually or in small groups, select a suitable small- to medium-sized organization.
-They then interview some key personnel in that organization in order to conduct a suitable selection of security risk assessment and review tasks as it relates to the organization's IT infrastructure and practices.
+The IRC contains a description of the tasks needed to conduct a security assessment.
+Students, working either individually or in small groups, select a suitable smallto medium-sized organization.
+They then interview some key personnel in that organization to conduct a suitable selection of security risk assessment and review tasks as it relates to the organization's IT infrastructure and practices.
 As a result, they can then recommend suitable changes, which can improve the organization's IT security.
 These activities help students develop an appreciation of current security practices, and the skills needed to review these and recommend changes.